King Lindworm: Americas

+In a Panamenian tale titled El príncipe serpiente ("The Serpent Prince"), a king and a queen spend years trying to have a child, when they eventually have a son, a serpent.
+As time goes by, the snake grows too large for the palace, so they build a gallery to house him.
+When he is older, the serpent prince tells his parents he wishes to be married, but no one wants to marry him.
+He threatens to destroy the entire kingdom, and his parents bring him a bride, but he kills her.
+This continues with a succession of girls, until there is only a poor, but beautiful girl.
+The remaining girl's grandmother advises her to take a match, a kindling stick and a wire to her bed at night.
+He marries the last girl and she sleeps in his bed, then lights up the kindling (yesca) to see her bridegroom, and finds a handsome human prince.
+However, a drop of wax falls on him and he turns back to his serpent form.
+The serpent prince wakes up and tells the girl she can be her saviour, if she burns the serpent.
+The girl starts a fire to burn the snake, and, after spending the whole night stoking the fire that it almost burns half of the town, the serpent is no more, and the prince becomes human forever.
+He marries the poor girl.

 Brazil

 In a tale from Brazil with the name O Príncipe Lagartão, the queen wishes to have a son, even if it is a lizard.
 Nine months later, she is on the brink to deliver her baby, a voice from inside her womb says it wants a girl named Maria to deliver him.
 They find the girl and she helps in the prince's delivery.
 She also raises him.
 When he is older, the lizard prince wants to marry Maria.
 The girl goes to her godmother, Virgin Mary, who advises her to wear seven skirts and to take a bowl of perfumed water to help disenchant him.

 Parallels

 Croatian folklorist Maja Bošković-Stulli noted that the theme of the Snake-Bridegroom is very popular in Serbo-Croatian epic songs.
 In most of the ballads of this type, both heroine and the serpent's mother burn the animal skin; the serpent may die or live, according to the version.